3 NGOs suspend work in Afghanistan after Taliban bar women

 RIAZAT BUTT

-The U.S. has condemned the Taliban for ordering non-governmental groups in Afghanistan to stop employing women, saying the ban will disrupt vital and life-saving assistance to millions.
+The three NGOs are providing healthcare, education, child protection and nutrition services and support amid plummeting humanitarian conditions.

-The Taliban takeover last year sent Afghanistan’s economy into a tailspin and transformed the country, driving millions into poverty and hunger.
+The Taliban takeover in August 2021 sent Afghanistan’s economy into a tailspin and transformed the country, driving millions into poverty and hunger.
 Foreign aid stopped almost overnight.
 Sanctions on Taliban rulers, a halt on bank transfers and frozen billions in Afghanistan’s currency reserves have already restricted access to global institutions and the outside money that supported the country’s aid-dependent economy before the withdrawal of U.S. and NATO forces.

-“Women are central to humanitarian operations around the world,” U.S. Secretary of State Antony Blinken said Saturday.
-“This decision could be devastating for the Afghan people.”
+Top U.S. officials, including the Secretary of State Antony Blinken and the charge d’affaires to Afghanistan Karen Decker, condemned the move.

+Decker, tweeting in Dari on Sunday, said: “As a representative of the largest donor of humanitarian assistance to Afghanistan, I feel I have the right to an explanation of how the Taliban intends to prevent women & children from starving, when women are no longer permitted to distribute assistance to other women & children.”

+Her remarks triggered a response from the Taliban-led government’s chief spokesman, Zabihullah Mujahid, who said all institutions wanting to operate in the country are obliged to comply with its rules and regulations.

+“We do not allow anyone to talk rubbish or make threats regarding the decisions of our leaders under the title of humanitarian aid,” he said in a tweet.

-The NGO order came in a letter from Economy Minister Qari Din Mohammed Hanif.
-It said any organization found not complying with the order will have their operating license revoked in Afghanistan.
-It is the latest blow to female rights and freedoms since the Taliban seized power last year and follows sweeping restrictions on education, employment, clothing and travel.
+The NGO order came in a letter on Saturday from Economy Minister Qari Din Mohammed Hanif.
+It said any organization found not complying with the order will have their license revoked in Afghanistan.

-The flurry of edicts from the all-male and religiously driven Taliban government are reminiscent of their rule in the late 1990s, when they banned women from education and public spaces and outlawed music, television and many sports.

-The U.N.
-Secretary-General Antonio Guterres said he was deeply disturbed by reports of the NGO ban.

 The Economy Ministry’s order comes days after the Taliban banned female students from attending universities across the country, triggering backlash overseas and demonstrations in major Afghan cities.